 You know how when you're in the water a while you tend to lose track of exactly where you came in?
 Well I also have always worn glasses, but didn't have them on.
 So when I was finally coming out of the water, I was pretty unsure of where my friends were.
 But as I hit the beach, I saw some figures ahead.
 I was surprised that apparently some of my friends were still up.
 I ran up to them.

 Oops, not my friends.
-I was within a few feet of them before I realized that I was running naked up to two fully-armed members of Franco's military.
+I was within a few feet of them before I realized that I was running naked up to two fully-armed members of Franco's military police.
 What could I do?
 I waved (my hand) and said "Hey how are you doing?
 Just having a swim.
 Gotta go now."
 And I ran off in the direction I guessed my friends were.
 Have you ever actually seen jaws drop?
 I think they figured I had just swum from America.
 Whatever they thought, they didn't stop me or follow me, to my great relief.

 Summer swimming: You never know what adventures it will bring.
 Don't let it end!
 Save clean water.